 Resident students living on the Staten Island campus have the unique opportunity of living in apartment style housing.
 The Office of Residence Life is made up of several full-time and part-time administrators who are on call 24-hours a day.
 The resident facility consists of garden-style apartments in the Grymes Hill section of Staten Island.
 They are adjacent to the Staten Island campus and are maintained by the University Facilities Department and patrolled hourly by Public Safety.

 Each apartment is furnished (see Residence Hall Services below) with a bed, desk, desk chair and dresser per student.
 Common furniture includes a couch, coffee table, lounge chair, dining table and dining chairs.
 Every apartment has a bathroom and full-service kitchen complete with refrigerator, microwave and stove.
-We also have 11 reserved parking spots for rent which are located on Arlo Road.
+Students are eligible to apply for parking on-campus through Public Safety.
 In addition, a meal plan and wireless internet and cable connection are provided in each apartment.
 To ensure that students are involved and active, we offer special programming targeted to resident students to enhance their college experience and create a greater community feeling.

 35 Arlo Road Apt 1A